Are we there yet?

 So, for now?

-We do get a little breather because the new credit impairment standard will not be effective for most NFPs until fiscal years beginning after December 15, 2021.
+We do get a little breather because the new credit impairment standard will not be effective for most NFPs until fiscal years beginning after December 15, 2023.
 Early adoption is permitted.
+Be sure to monitor fasb.org for updates and additional detail regarding implementation requirements.